 This training began in permit year 2014 - 2015 and will be performed every two years, in accordance with the MS4 Permit requirements.
-See BMP 6-4 in the MS4 Annual Report for documentation of compliance.
+See BMP 6-4 in the MS4 Annual Report for documentation of training conducted in the 4th Permit Year.